 I once had a very bad experience with glitter.
-A speck of it somehow got lodged in my eyeball and I was on my way to the emergency room when it worked its way out.
+A speck of it somehow got lodged in my eyeball, and I could feel it!
+I was on my way to the emergency room when it worked its way out.
 (I had previously had the same experience with a grain of sand, which I ignored for a few days until it hurt to open my eye.
 So I didn’t want to risk it with the glitter.)
-Since then, I have hated glitter cards, glitter clothing and glitter accessories.
+Since then, I’ve hated glitter cards, glitter clothing and glitter accessories.

-However, I am strangely okay with glitter makeup, specifically glitter eyeliner.
-I know this makes no sense, seeing as though my glitter ordeal had to do with a rogue piece of clothing glitter that had gotten into my eye, so why would I want to purposely put glitter near my eye?
-Because I love makeup, that’s why.
+However, I am strangely okay with glitter makeup–specifically glitter eyeliner.
+I realize this makes no sense, seeing as though my glitter ordeal had to do with a rogue piece of clothing glitter that had gotten into my eye, so why would I want to purposely put glitter near my eye?
+Because I love makeup!
+That’s why.
 Most decisions I make have to do with the fact that I love makeup, hip hop, or soft serve, so I can’t say that logic always plays a part.

 I have pencil eyeliners and mascaras with glitter in them, but hadn’t tried a liquid glitter eyeliner for a while.
 While browsing Sephora.com recently, the Heavy Metal Glitter Eyeliner by Urban Decay caught my eye–this time in a good way.
 After agonizing over which shade to get, I decided on Stagedive, a bright turquoise.